 Following this grand awakening, I became an impassioned opponent of white supremacy and was willing to put my psychological and physical well-being on the line to advocate for change.
 Spending much of my adolescence being a token in white spaces, I lost many friends who I could no longer relate to.
 How can you value me as a friend when you aren’t willing or able to acknowledge that racism is still a monumental problem in this country?
 Hence, I began seeking out spaces where I’d be in the company of likeminded black folks who care about the same issues as me, with the same level of fervor as me.

-At first it was refreshing being in the presence of people who shared a common interest in combating racial oppression.
+At first it was refreshing being in the presence of people who shared a passion for resisting racism.
 But over the course of the next few years, I began noticing something that troubled me more and more each time I noticed it: black lives only matter when the movement is centered around cisgender, straight men.

 The black activist community did go to bat for Sandra Bland, I’ll give us that.
 But there’s a reason why injustices committed against black women, gays, and trans folks generally aren’t afforded the same time and labor as those against black men: many of us have not taken the time to acknowledge or unpack internalized misogyny, homophobia, and transphobia.
 Many of us are so wrapped in the fight against racism that we don’t examine how oppression is intersectional.